Doo Town is a case study in Tasmanian quirkiness.

-Overlooking the southern end of Pirates Bay near the Port Arthur Historic Site on the Tasman Peninsula, Doo Town emerged in the 1930s as a small village of holiday cottages or 'shacks'.
+Overlooking the southern end of Pirates Bay near the Port Arthur Historic Site on Turrakana / Tasman Peninsula, the seaside village emerged in the 1930s as a popular spot for “shacks”, the Tasmanian version of holiday cottages.

-Doo Town is a 1-hr drive (80 km) south from Hobart.
+Doo Town is a 70min drive (80km) south-east of Hobart.